-Every bite of this strawberry rhubarb cobbler is full of tangy rhubarb, sweet strawberry and buttery biscuit.
-Plus a little something that tastes amazing but you might not be able to define.
+Every bite of this strawberry rhubarb cobbler is full of tart rhubarb, sweet strawberries and buttery biscuit.
+Plus a secret ingredient that tastes amazing but you might not be able to define.

 • Syrupy fruits